uber/rides-java-sdk/README.md

 ## Samples

-There are sample java classes in the `samples` folder.
-Before you can run a sample, you need to edit the appriopriate `secrets.properties` file and add your app credentials.
+There are sample Java classes in the `samples` folder.
+Before you can run a sample, you need to edit the appropriate `secrets.properties` file and add your app credentials.

 To run the command line sample, navigate to `samples/cmdline-sample` and run `$ ../../gradlew clean build run`